ChrisF1976/MMM-Fireworks/README.md

 | `keepModules`          | Array of Strings         | `["clock"]`                        | A list of module names that should remain active even when `disableAllModules` is `true`.
 For example, if you want to keep a clock module visible, list its name here. |
 | `text`                 | String                   | `"Happy New Year!"`                | The text that will be overlaid on the module during the fireworks period.
 Its styling (font, size, color, position) is controlled via the CSS file.         |

-## How It Works
-- The module listens for the specified startDateTime and triggers the fireworks display.
-- Firework particles are generated using a canvas element with dynamic physics for lifelike effects.
-- After the specified duration, the display automatically stops and clears the screen.

-### Technical Details
-- Rendering: Utilizes the HTML5 <canvas> element for smooth and efficient animations.
-- Customization: Adjust parameters like particle count, explosion size, and firework frequency in the JavaScript file (fireworks.js).
-- Dependencies: None required; the module uses native browser capabilities.

 ## Use Case
 Perfect for occasions like: